 Kelly is a Technical Analysis for the firm and has held numerous data analytics, project management, and human resources specific positions.
 He has spent the previous three years in the public sector consulting industry, working with organizations across the country.
 Kelly holds a master’s degree in Industrial and Organizational Psychology and a bachelor’s degree in Psychology from St. Cloud State University.

 Tom is the newest member of the DDA team.
 Prior to joining DDA, Tom worked extensively in client/customer relations.
 He also brings experience in working with and analyzing business data in the private sector.
 He will be primarily working on data collection and analysis and providing a great deal of the initial groundwork and research for classification and compensation studies.

 David is the founder and owner of DDA.
 David lends his technical and statistical expertise to the team to manage the collection and analysis of market data, helps calibrate compensation plans, and calculates budget impacts.
 David received his undergraduate degree in Civil Engineering and served in local government as a registered Civil Engineer early in his career.
 He also holds an MBA in Finance from the Carlson School of Management and has served as a finance and economic development consultant to numerous cities and counties across the State.

-Elizabeth has worked at DDA for over 20 years.
+Elizabeth is our Chief Operating Officer and has worked at DDA for over 25years.
 She provides technical and clerical assistance to coordinate the market surveying process and prepare documents.
 She utilizes her organizational and technological skills to help provide concise, professional work results.
 After attending the University of MN – Duluth, Elizabeth began working with local units of government in Minnesota with the MN Small Cities Association.
 Her work in municipal finance and economic development has given her a good insight into the operations of counties and cities throughout the State.